KXMB-TV: History

 In 2006, the stations began a web portal-like website called KX Net, with each station's website displaying a localized front page.
-The stations continue to be branded as "KX Television" and as "KX News" on the air, but also use the "KX Net" moniker on the air also.
+The stations continue to be branded as "KX Television" and as "KX News" on the air, but also use the "KX Net" moniker on the air.
 KXNet.com combined the previous domains kxma.com, kxmb.com, kxmc.com and kxmd.com under one umbrella.
 The original domains are still active.
 KXNet.com won the 2007 Teddy Award for Best Website and the 2007 Eric Sevareid Award for best website small market television in a six state region.

 In July 2008, Reiten Television began a joint agreement to sell television commercial slots on both KXMB and KBMY, Bismarck's ABC affiliate owned by Forum Communications Company.
 KXMB houses sales and engineering personnel solely for KBMY's operations.
 A consequence of this agreement has enabled KBMY-DT to begin broadcasting in July 2008 directly from KXMB's station, bringing a digital ABC television signal to Bismarck.

 In October 2007, KXNet.com along with Midkota Solutions launched DakotaPolitics.com, a web site focusing on North Dakota political news coverage.
 DakotaPolitics featured profile information, voting records and some analysis.
 DakotaPolitics also launched weekly tracking polls for the 2008 elections.
 In 2008, KXNet.com became the first web site in North Dakota to deliver a live news broadcast over the Internet when they streamed a 1-hour special coverage of the 2008 Presidential Caucuses from Bismarck.

 Nexstar Broadcasting Group announced its $44 million purchase of the Reiten Television stations, including KXMB-TV, on September 17, 2015.
 The deal gave the Reitens a handsome return on Chester Reiten's investment of 57 years earlier.
 The sale was completed on February 2, 2016.
-As a result of the acquisition, Nexstar decided to terminate the Joint Sales Agreement with KBMY.
+As a result of the acquisition, Nexstar decided to terminate the joint sales agreement with KBMY.

-Programming

-The KX network carries the CBS Overnight News (though with public service announcements instead of local commercials), while weekends simulcast the local weather conditions of North Dakota.
-All four stations provide a formal sign-off, including "The Star-Spangled Banner", at 1:05 a.m.
-CT/12:05 a.m.
-MT Tuesday through Saturday mornings and at 1:35 a.m.
-CT/12:35 a.m.
-MT on Sunday and Monday mornings.

-The North Dakota State Fair parade in Minot is aired live across the KX network every July as well as a July 4th Parade in Mandan.
+KX Television lost the CBS affiliation to KBMY and KMCY on August 1, 2026.
+KBMY–KMCY was one of two Forum-owned stations receiving CBS from Nexstar-owned stations in their markets.